-When you prepare this dish, don’t overcook the pork.
-Pork doesn’t have to be cooked to as high of a temperature as chicken, and it’s safe to eat even if it’s a little pink inside.
-The National Pork Board tells us that 145 degrees Fahrenheit is a safe temperature for pork, even if a little pink remains.
+When you prepare this dish, make sure you don’t overcook the pork.
+Roasted pork doesn’t have to be cooked to as high of a temperature as chicken, and it’s safe to eat even if it’s a little pink inside.
+The National Pork Board advises us that 145 degrees Fahrenheit is a safe temperature for pork, even if the interior is slightly pink.
 Just make sure to test the meat with a thermometer in several locations to make sure it’s cooked completely through.

 Why I Like this Pork Tenderloin Recipe

-I originally found this recipe on Chef Mommy, but I made some slight changes.
+This has always been one of my favorite healthy pork tenderloin recipes.
+I originally found it on Chef Mommy, but I made some slight changes.
 The original calls for parsley, which I loathe, so I leave it out.
-Most everything else is the same, and I’d like to thank her for the original because it’s kept things running smoothly at my house.
+Most everything else is the same, and I’d like to thank her for the original because it’s kept things running smoothly at my house for many years!
 I don’t cook a lot of pork unless it’s in the slow cooker, but I find this pork tenderloin recipe to be just perfect for us.

 Pork Tenderloin with Savory Sauce